JLionPerez/Develop-a-Virtual-Video-Studio-Capstone-Project/README.md

 # Develop a Virtual Video Studio (Capstone Project)

-### Note
+### IMPORTANT NOTE
 This repository only consists of information about the Develop a Virtual Video Studio project.
-We were not allowed to keep the code due to it being property of our Industry Sponsor, Mike Premi and Intel Corporation.
+We were not allowed to keep the code base because it was property of our Industry Sponsor, Mike Premi and Intel Corporation.

 ### Website
 [Engineering Virtual Expo 2021: Develop a Virtual Video Studio](https://events.engineering.oregonstate.edu/expo2021/project/develop-virtual-video-studio)